MicrosoftDocs/windows-insider/wip/at-home/get-started.md

 3. __Check diagnostic settings.__ Diagnostic data settings must be set to Enhanced or Full to receive Insider Preview builds.
 To check and change settings, go to __Settings>Privacy>Diagnostics & feedback__.
 For more information see [Diagnostics, feedback and privacy in Windows 10](https://support.microsoft.com/en-us/help/4468236/diagnostics-feedback-and-privacy-in-windows-10-microsoft-privacy).
 4. __Check language support.__ Confirm that Windows 10 Insider Preview Builds support your desired language on your PC.
 See __Supported Languages__ below.

-NOTE: After you have installed an Insider Preview build, you will receive new builds automatically through Windows Update if you've turned on automatic updates in [Windows Update settings](ms-settings:windowsupdate).
-For more information, see [Update Windows 10](https://support.microsoft.com/en-gb/help/4027667/windows-10-update).

 ## Configure Windows Insider Program settings
 The following steps apply to PCs running Windows 10, Version 1809.
 Steps will vary slightly for earlier versions of Windows.
 To see these settings, you must have administrator rights to the machine.
 1. Open [Windows Insider Program Settings](ms-settings:windowsinsider) __(Start > Settings > Update & Security > Windows Insider Program)__.